JohannesOehm/FhirExtinguisher/README.md

 ## Building
+**Note that you can download pre-compiled binaries in the Release-section of the Gitlab**!

 Requirements: **Java 8, npm 6.13.x**

 Use `./gradlew shadowJar` to compile the project.
 The resulting .jar file will be in `/build/libs/`.